Aarthi-A05/lms-dashboard/README.md

 **Requirements**: Node.js v18+ installed.

 ## Deployment
-The application is hosted on Vercel: [Live Demo](https://your-vercel-url.vercel.app)
+The application is hosted on Render: (https://lms-dashboard-mm3v.onrender.com)
-*(Note: Link will be updated after deployment in Phase 6.)*

 ## Usage
 - Select a role (Admin or Student) on the login page.